 Four hours.
 Same as CRM 4430.
-Prerequisite: CRM 3340 or PSY 1106 or PSY 1110 or PSY 1500 or PSY 1510.
+Prerequisite: CRM 3340 or PSY 1106 or PSY 1110.
 This course explores how the criminal justice system has become the de facto mental health system and examines reasoned, collaborative solutions to this dilemma.

 PSY 4450 RESEARCH PRACTICUM